Introduction to Luderitz Namibia

 Namibia has a rich cultural history based on the nomadic African tribes that migrated here.
 However, the cultural balance was rudely interrupted with the late arrival of the German colonialists in 1883.

-The area has a very rich history.
-German colonization occurred in 1883.
-At that time, trade in Luderitz Namibia had been mainly comprised of whaling, seal hunting, fishing and guano harvesting.
-Then things got really exciting in 1909 when diamonds were discovered there.
-The town entered boom times and the diamond trade expanded rapidly.
+The Germans were interested in exploiting the natural environment.
+As a result, they were focused on whaling, seal hunting, fishing and guano harvesting.
+But things got really exciting in 1909 when diamonds were discovered here.
+Luderitz Namibia entered boom times and the diamond trade expanded rapidly.

-SW Namibia is very rich in diamond mineral wealth.
+SW Namibia Luderitz history is focused primarily on the rich diamond deposits.
 In fact, it is estimated that over 80 million carats have been discovered there over the last century.
-The diamonds themselves actually come from central South Africa, transported by the benguela current.
+However, the diamonds themselves actually originate in central South Africa.